Gino Sarfatti was born in Venice in 1912.

 In 1951, Arteluce opened its first sales outlet on Milan’s Corso Littorio, now known as Corso Matteotti, designed by Marco Zanuso.
 As well as retail, Arteluce produced lamps for the residential and public sectors.
 Projects included cruise ships, museums, and theatres, including Genoa’s Palazzo Bianco and Turin’s Teatro Regio.

 In 1954, his 1063 and 1065 models received the “Gran Prix” at the Milan Triennale while the 559 won the prestigious Compasso d'Oro ADI.
 The latter was won again the following year with the 1055.
 In 1962, Gino Sarfatti and his lifelong friend Vittoriano Viganò opened their flagship location on Via della Spiga.

-In late 1973, Sarfatti decided to sell Arteluce to Flos, and he retired to live in his house in Griante on Lake Como.
+An internationally renowned designer and entrepreneur who designed over 700 luminaries in his lifetime, Sarfatti decided to sell Arteluce to Flos in 1973 and retire to live in his home in Griante on Lake Como.